 - Drain water from the can of pigeon peas (you can leave in the can until ready to use).

-- If you using any of the optional toppings – prep them now.
+- If you're using any of the optional toppings – prep them now.
 Chop your scallions, cilantro and avocado and set aside.
 Have your favorite salsa on hand and sour cream too if you want!

 - In one pan, start cooking the ground beef.
 It will need to be broken up so just use a wooden spoon or spatula.
 I don’t use any oil here because the beef has enough fat.
+Continue chopping beef down during the cooking process until it's all broken up and crumbly.
+Should take 7-10 minutes to cook through.

 - Add the cooked onion, pepper, and pigeon pea mixture into the ground beef pan and give it a good mix.